 In this blog, we will explain what mobile app usability is, its advantages, best practices, challenges, and a lot more.

 Mobile App Usability testing is a process of getting actual end-users to interact with your mobile app so that you can observe and assess their reactions, behavior, and interactions with it and make necessary changes to make it more user-friendly for them.

 Mobile usability testing is an essential activity to ensure that you are developing an enjoyable and beneficial experience for your users.

-Usability testing plays an important role in the app development lifecycle, as it helps developers to validate the decisions, they have already made regarding app interface design, functionality, and navigation.
+Usability testing plays an important role in the app development and software development lifecycle, as it helps developers to validate the decisions, they have already made regarding app interface design, functionality, and navigation.
 It enables developers to prioritize new features and error fixes.

 Mobile App Usability Testing – Methods

 We use six methods to accomplish mobile application usability testing.
 Each one gives you deep insight into a wide array of questions about your intended user base.
 You can select a suitable usability testing method based on your project goal and resource requirements.

 Moderated tests are executed by a facilitator, who conducts the test and addresses the user’s uncertainties and queries.
 Moderated testing enables a researcher to execute tests and ask follow-up questions for elaboration and clarification.

 In this method, participants can perform tasks on their mobile devices while remaining engaged with the researcher telephonically via conferencing apps like Zoom Skype, or Teams.